Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * One or more **EBS snapshots** OR for instance-store-backed AMIs -  a **template** for the root volume of the instance
   * **Launch permissions** that control which AWS accounts can use the AMI to launch instances
   * A **block device mapping** that specifies the volumes to attach to the instance when it's launched

+!!! tip

+    It's not possible to move an existing instance to another subnet, Availability Zone, or VPC.

+    Instead, you can manually migrate the instance by creating a new Amazon Machine Image (AMI) from the source instance.
+    Then, launch a new instance using the new AMI in the desired subnet, Availability Zone, or VPC.
+    Finally, you can reassign any Elastic IP addresses from the source instance to the new instance.

 ### EC2 Image Builder